nikcastle/urban-octo-guacamole/README.md

 WHEN I enter the name of a US state\
 THEN I get a list of National Parks within that state\
 WHEN I select the name of a National Park\
-THEN I get a dropdown selection of weather, campgrounds, alerts, activities/things to do\
+THEN I get to view the weather, campgrounds, alerts, activities/things to do.
+Ex Weather: 3 day forecast; Campgrounds: List of campgrounds open; Alerts: Any alerts I’d need to know, like park closures or fire bans; Activities/Things to Do: Events happening in the park, lookout spots\
-WHEN I select an option from the list\
+WHEN I hit the go back button\
-THEN I am presented with information relevant to my choice, ex Weather: 5 day forecast; Campgrounds: List of campgrounds open; Alerts: Any alerts I’d need to know, like park closures or fire bans; Activities/Things to Do: Events happening in the park, lookout spots
+THEN I am presented with search results from the state I previously searched\

 ## Future Development